 Once you have those loaded into apache you need to configure them appropriately.
 The configuration for these modules can go in either the main server configuration or within a specific VirtualHost.

-Setting up the cache module requires selection a cache provider and then configuring that provider.
-In my cache I chose to use a simple disk cache which stores the cached files in a directory on disk.
+Setting up the cache module requires selecting a cache provider and then configuring that provider.
+In my case I chose to use a simple disk cache which stores the cached files in a directory on disk.
 This directory must be writable by the user apache is configured to run is.

 CacheEnable disk / CacheRoot /var/www/example.com/cache/

 Lorempixel sets up headers to avoid caching.
 What I wanted is for the server to cache the files despite these no cache headers.
 To accomplish this we first tell mod_cache to "ignore" requests with no last modified date.
 Normally if there's no Last-modified header then mod_cache will not cache the response.
 Ignoring the missing Last-modified header causes it to cache the document anyway.

 Secondly we need to remove Lorempixel's cache prevention headers so that mod_cache won't see them.
 We do this using the Header directive to unset the Expires, Cache-control and Pragma headers.

 Header unset Expires Header unset Cache-Control Header unset Pragma

 Configuring the Proxy